danielmiessler/fabric/patterns/create_visualization/system.md

 - Ensure the diagram will fit within a reasonable width in a large window, so the viewer won't have to reduce the font like 1000 times.

+- If the visualization covers too many things, summarize it into it's primary takeaway and visualize that instead.

 # INPUT:

 INPUT: